OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: OmniDocLayout-1M Dataset

 \subsection{Dataset Statistical Analysis}

-\textbf{{Comparisons with existing datasets.}} Table~\ref{tab:dataset_compare} highlights OmniLayout-1M's advantages over existing datasets.
-In terms of diversity, OmniLayout-1M significantly surpasses existing datasets in the number of document elements~(about 48M), layout types (6 types), data volume~(1M), and data sources diversity.
-The comprehensive diversity of OmniLayout-1M effectively meets the demand for synthesizing realistic and various document layouts.
+\textbf{Comparisons with existing datasets.} Table~\ref{tab:dataset_compare} highlights OmniDocLayout-1M's advantages over existing datasets.
+In terms of diversity, our dataset significantly surpasses existing datasets in the number of document elements~($\sim$48M instances), latest document types~(6 domains), data volume~($\sim$1M samples) and data source diversity~(36 sources).
+The comprehensive diversity of OmniDocLayout-1M effectively meets the demand for generating realistic and various document layouts in the modern world.

-\textbf{Document type distribution.} The distribution of documents across different layout types is shown in Fig.~\ref{fig:document_type}.
-OmniLayout-1M encompasses six layout types: textbook, newspaper, magazine, exam, academic, and slide.
-Data is balanced across all layout types to ensure robust performance.
+\textbf{Document type distribution.} The distribution of different document types is shown in Fig.~\ref{fig:document_type}.
+OmniDocLayout-1M encompasses six common layout types: textbook, newspaper, magazine, exam, academic, and slide.
+Data is specifically balanced across all layout types to prevent domain bias and ensure fair training.

-\textbf{Hand-crafted feature distribution.} OmniLayout-1M exhibits a significantly more layout diversity than simple and homogeneous distribution of academic papers in PubLayNet, as evidenced by an UMAP visualization as shown in Fig.~\ref{fig:feature_distribution}.
-Hand-crafted features such as number of elements, average area, element centroids are used for visualization.
+\textbf{Hand-crafted feature distribution.} OmniDocLayout-1M exhibits significantly greater layout diversity than the simple and homogeneous distribution of academic papers in PubLayNet, as evidenced by the UMAP~\citep{mcinnes2018umap} visualization in Fig.~\ref{fig:feature_distribution}.
+We select hand-crafted features that best capture layout diversity and complexity, such as the number of elements per page, page-level filling ratio, and element centroids distribution for visualization.

-\textbf{Element co-occurrence analysis.} To validate the plausibility of OmniLayout-1M, Fig.~\ref{fig:cooccurrence} visualizes element co-occurrence patterns.
+\textbf{Element co-occurrence analysis.} To validate the plausibility of OmniDocLayout-1M, Fig.~\ref{fig:cooccurrence} visualizes element co-occurrence patterns.
 The distributions align with expectations: text and title are most frequent across all document types, followed by image and table, while formula is prominent in academic content such as textbook, paper, and exucational slide.
-These observations confirm the OmniLayout-1M's adherence to real-world principles.
+These observations confirm the OmniDocLayout-1M's adherence to real-world principles.